teivah/100-go-mistakes/README.md

 * 64 - Expecting a deterministic behavior using select and channels
 * 65 - Not using notification channels
 * 66 - Not using nil channels
-* 67 - Being puzzled about a channel size
+* 67 - Being puzzled about channel size
-* 68 - Forgetting about possible side-effects with string formatting (etcd and dead-lock)
+* 68 - Forgetting about possible side effects with string formatting (etcd data race example and deadlock)
 * 69 - Creating data races with append
 * 70 - Using mutexes inaccurately with slices and maps
 * 71 - Misusing `sync.WaitGroup`